TRMM (Tropical Rainfall Measuring Mission)

 - Observations of hurricanes and precipitation from space will not end after TRMM.
 The Global Precipitation Measurement (GPM) mission's Core Observatory, launched in February 2014, succeeds and improves upon the TRMM project.
 Both missions are joint projects of NASA and JAXA.

-- The satellite has reached an altitude of ~350 km on February 12, 2015, which was the original nominal altitude before 2001.
-JAXA/EORC completed verification of data quality, and started distribution of PR data around 350 km altitude (orbit number from 98231) to the public through the JAXA G-Portal system as scheduled.
+- The satellite reached an altitude of ~350 km on February 12, 2015, which was the original nominal altitude before 2001.
+JAXA/EORC completed the verification of data quality and started the distribution of PR data around 350 km altitude (orbit number from 98231) to the public through the JAXA G-Portal system as scheduled.

 - On Dec.
 8, the TRMM team at NASA's Goddard Space Flight Center in Greenbelt, Maryland performed a preliminary rainfall analysis and updated it on Dec.
 9. The analysis of rainfall from Dec.
 1-9, 2014) showed rainfall totals of over 450 mm (17.5 inches) in a few areas in the eastern Philippines near where Hagupit came ashore.
 Even greater rainfall totals of over 477 mm (18.7 inches) were analyzed over the open waters of the Philippine Sea east of Manila.